bachvtuan/Bing-Linux-Wallpaper/README.md

 This tool downloads wallpapers newest wallpapers from Bing to computer and set as wallpaper on your Linux computer.

-I'm testing on my Ubuntu which is using Unity as an enviroment
+I tested on my Ubuntu1 4.04 which is using Unity as an enviroment

+# Features

+- GUI interface .
+- Choose random wallpapers from the folder store all wallpapers are downloaded from Bing
+- Notify important event on the app.
+- Select timer to change your wallpaper.
+- Select mode to select wallpapers, There are 2 modes, 1 is select the wallpaper is uploaded recent 8 days or all wallpapers.
+- You can use your pictures by copy them to ~/Pictures/BingWallpapers and select mode is "All".
+- Remember your config to use for next time open the app.
+- Refresh wallpapers if needed.

 # Install